C4Q/AC-iOS-Unit4Week3-HW/README.md

 ```

 ### Weather API Client
-- This API Client class is a singleton that wraps a function for getting a forecast
+- This API Client wraps a function for getting a forecast
 - The function does the following:
   - makes asynchronous calls to retrieve data from the internet
   - makes sure there is a valid url passed when the function is called